In Depth Patient Reports - default

-- Thyrotropin-releasing hormone (TRH) is produced in a region in the brain called the hypothalamus, which monitors and regulates thyrotropin levels.
+- Thyrotropin-releasing hormone (TRH) is produced in a region of the brain called the hypothalamus, which monitors and regulates thyrotropin (TSH) levels.

 - Thyroid-stimulating hormone (TSH), also called thyrotropin, is secreted by the pituitary gland.
 TSH directly affects the process of iodine trapping and thyroid hormone production.
-When thyroxine levels drop even slightly, the pituitary gland goes into action to pump up secretion of thyrotropin so that it can stimulate thyroxine production.
-So, when T4 levels fall, TSH levels increase.
+When thyroxine (T4) levels drop even slightly, the pituitary gland goes into action to pump up secretion of TSH so that it can stimulate T4 production.
+When T4 levels fall, TSH levels increase.

 Hypothyroidism occurs when thyroxine (T4) levels drop so low that body processes begin to slow down.
-Hypothyroidism was first diagnosed in the late nineteenth century when doctors observed that surgical removal of the thyroid gland resulted in the swelling of the hands, face, feet, and tissues around the eyes.
+Hypothyroidism was first diagnosed in the late 19th century, when doctors observed that surgical removal of the thyroid gland resulted in swelling of the hands, face, feet, and the tissues around the eyes.
 They named this syndrome myxedema and correctly concluded that it was due to the absence of thyroid hormones, which are normally produced by the thyroid gland.
 Hypothyroidism is usually progressive and irreversible.
 Treatment, however, is nearly always completely successful and allows a patient to live a fully normal life.

-Hypothyroidism is separated into either overt or subclinical disease.
-That diagnosis is determined on the basis of the TSH laboratory blood tests.
+Hypothyroidism is classified as either overt or subclinical disease.
+That diagnosis is determined on the basis of the TSH laboratory blood tests:

-- Patients with mildly underactive (subclinical) thyroid have TSH levels of 4.5 - 10mU/L.
+- Patients with mildly underactive (subclinical) thyroid have TSH levels of 4.5 to 10 mU/L.

 Many permanent or temporary conditions can reduce thyroid hormone secretion and cause hypothyroidism.
 About 95% of hypothyroidism cases occur from problems that start in the thyroid gland.
 In such cases, the disorder is called primary hypothyroidism.
 (Secondary hypothyroidism is caused by disorders of the pituitary gland.
 Tertiary hypothyroidism is caused by disorders of the hypothalamus.)